Table of Contents

 You might scratch your head.
 Thinking, why in the world does this even matter?
 Well, it’s a fact that a guitar’s string height greatly affects how it feels to play.

 Take low-action guitars, for instance.
 They’re typically easier on the fingers because you don’t need to push the strings down as hard.
-Quite handy for novices still working on those finger muscles.
+Quite handy for beginners still working on those finger muscles.

 Features of Low Action Acoustic Guitars

-Having grasped the concept, it’s time we inspect the unique benefits of low action acoustic guitars.
-These musical instruments sport several distinct traits:
+Having grasped the concept, it’s time we inspect the benefits of low action acoustic guitars.
+These musical instruments sport several traits:

 Easier Playing

 On top of the list of good low action guitar traits is how easy they are to play.
-With strings that sit close to the fretboard, they demand less finger pressure.
+With strings that sit close to the fretboard, they require less finger pressure.

 This makes them ideal for beginners building finger strength and toughness.
 That’s not to say pros don’t relish them.
 The seamless and strain-free strumming is a hit with all!